Daniel Tshilanda

-Daniel Mpoyi Tshilanda Kabongo (born 27 April 2006) is a professional footballer who plays as a centre-back for Belgian Pro League club Union Saint-Gilloise.
+Daniel Mpoyi Tshilanda Kabongo (born 27 April 2006) is a professional footballer who plays as a centre-back for Belgian Division 1 club Union Saint-Gilloise U23.
 Born in Belgium, he is a youth international for the DR Congo.

 Club career

 On 15 August 2023, he signed his first professional contract with Union Saint-Gilloise until 2024 and was promoted to their reserve team.
 In January 2024, he was called up to a training camp with the senior team over the winter break.
 He debuted with the senior team as a late substitute in a 1–0 UEFA Conference League win over Fenerbahçe on 14 March 2024.
 He was a substitute for Union Saint-Gilloise for the 2024 Belgian Super Cup on 20 July 2024, as his club won the trophy in a 2–1 win over Club Brugge.

 International career

 Tshilanda was born in Belgium, and is of Congolese and Macedonian descent.
 He is a youth international for Belgium, having played for the Belgium U18s in 2024.
 In April 2025, he opted to play for the DR Congo U20s at the 2025 U-20 Africa Cup of Nations.